Ronald Acuña Jr. Player Props: Braves vs. Padres

 Ronald Acuña Jr. At The Plate

-- Among qualifying hitters in MLB play, he ranks third in batting average, sixth in on-base percentage, and 22nd in slugging.
+- Among the qualifying hitters in MLB action, his batting average ranks fifth, his on-base percentage ranks sixth, and he is 26th in the league in slugging.

+- Acuna has picked up a hit in 13 of 18 games this year, with multiple hits 10 times.

-- He has hit a home run in three games this year (17.6%), leaving the park in 3.7% of his chances at the plate.
+- He has homered in 16.7% of his games this year, and 3.4% of his trips to the dish.

-- Acuna has driven home a run in six games this season (35.3%), including more than one RBI in 17.6% of his games and producing three or more of his team's runs on two occasions..
+- Acuna has an RBI in six of 18 games this season, with multiple RBI in three of them.
+He has also driven in three or more of his team's runs in two contests.

-- He has scored a run in 11 games this season, with multiple runs five times.
+- He has scored in 12 games this year, with multiple runs five times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.